hruivnewuin/campus-reservation-system/README.txt

 HOW TO BUILD
 -------------
-From the Project1/ directory, on CELL or any g++ envoirnment: g++ -std=c++17 -Wall - Iinclude src/*.cpp -o reservation_system
+From the Project1/ directory, on CELL or any g++ environment: g++ -std=c++17 -Wall - Iinclude src/*.cpp -o reservation_system

 HOW TO RUN